How To Choose a Cruising Boat

 Having said that, I will tell you how we eventually made our decision.
 Remember that it’s one opinion in a pool of hundreds, so I only hope to add to the voices that can help inform your choices.

-- We wanted to eventually do an ocean crossing + limited experience = buy a tank.
-Greg and I have very limited experience on the open ocean, and we wanted something that would be forgiving of our rookie mistakes.
+We wanted to eventually do an ocean crossing + limited experience = buy a tank.
+Greg and I have very limited experience on the open ocean, so we wanted something that would be forgiving of our rookie mistakes.
 We chose to go with a full keel and a well-protected rudder.
 But there are trade-offs for every choice.
-She reacts about as well as an overfed camel unless she’s got plenty of momentum pushing her.
+Star Stuff reacts about as well as an overfed camel unless she’s got plenty of momentum pushing her.
+She’s relatively slow underway.
 In reverse, her prop walk is terrifying.
 She’s heavy as hell.
-If you want to pop in and out of harbors and marinas, do some island cruising or racing, don’t buy a heavy, full keel tank on water.
+If you want to pop in and out of harbors and marinas, or do some island cruising or racing, don’t buy a heavy, full keel tank on water.
 Buy a light displacement vessel with a fin or wing keel.

-- Remember that the vast majority of the time will be spent at anchor if you’re cruising.
+If you’re cruising, remember that you will spend the vast majority of your time at anchor.
 So, buy yourself a home.
-I wanted something I could be comfortable in, and since on the inside, I’m a 60-year-old-man, I wanted my man cave.
+Because I wanted something I could be comfortable in, and since on the inside I’m a 60-year-old-man, I wanted my man cave.
 I knew I’d never be happy surrounded by a super-clean fiberglass interior.
-I wanted to be surrounded by wood finishes and warm light.
+I wanted wood finishes and warm light.
 It may seem superficial, but buy a boat that “feels” good to you.
 You want to love her and feel like you’re coming home when you come aboard.

-- Look at a lot of boats.
-Go to boat shows.
-Go visit some for-sale-by-owner boats and bounce on their decks.
-(The deck shouldn’t flex.)
-While you’re there, ogle the boats at the marina.
-Look at well maintained boats at the dock.
-What do you notice?
-You can start building a “Spidey Sense” by looking at how the stanchion bases are attached to the deck.
-Are they sinking into the deck?
-Is there crazing?
-Are there water marks on the interior woodwork?
-Is there an abundance of rust on the standing rigging?
-Do the lines look decent or worn?
-What galley space configurations feel most comfortable?
-What are normal smells?
 Build up your sensory vocabulary by visiting a lot of boats.
 Greg and I shopped for boats on YachtWorld.com and visited a dozen boats in person over a period of 8 months before we put in the offer on our Whitby.
 This was on top of the experience we had helping a friend with his charter company and being familiar with the selection of boats in that fleet.
 You just can’t replace in-person visits with on-line shopping.
-(This is nothing to say how being on the water will whet your appetite to get out there – that’s just a bonus!)
+(This is nothing to say how being near the water will whet your appetite to get out there – that’s just a bonus!)